• Skip to primary navigation

 Baby eating the smash cake.

-How to Make a Smash Cake- Recipe
+How to make this Smash Cake Recipe for Baby

 Yes, you could totally use boxed cake and store bought frosting.